flybywiresim/docs/docs/simbridge/troubleshooting.md

 The main window running Simbridge displays the servers log file information and provides important information about the started services, the necessary urls and ip addresses.

-!!! info Note
+!!! info "Note"
-    This window does not need to remain open and can be re-hidden using the system's tray icon
+    This window does not need to remain open and can be re-hidden using the system's tray icon.

 ## Network Configuration